How to Make Garlic Powder (and Granulated Garlic at Home)

 Other Easy Homemade Pantry Staples

-Aluminum & Corn-Free Baking Powder - works great!
+- Aluminum and Corn-Free Baking Powder – works great.

 Ingredients